A Giant Organic Farm Faces Criticism That It's Harming The Environment

 Now, some of Gunsmoke Farms' neighbors say that the farm is doing more environmental harm than good.

-Among the critics is Dwayne Beck, a soil scientist who manages South Dakota State University's Dakota Lakes Research Station, located forty miles east of Gunsmoke Farms.
+Among the critics is Dwayne Beck, a soil scientist who manages South Dakota State University's Dakota Lakes Research Station, 40 miles east of Gunsmoke Farms.
 Beck was skeptical about the project from the beginning.
-"It scared me, because normally organic [farming] entails lots of tillage, and those soils are very fragile," he says.
+"It scared me, because normally organic [farming] entails lots of tillage, and those soils are very fragile," he said.

-Farmers often till the soil — breaking it up with tools like chisel plows or disks — to uproot weeds and get land ready for planting.
-But tillage also tears soil loose from the plant roots that help hold it together, and also breaks down parts of the soil that are most rich in carbon and nutrients.
+Farmers often till the soil — breaking it up with tools such as chisel plows or disks — to uproot weeds and get land ready for planting.
+But tillage also tears soil loose from the plant roots that help hold it together and also breaks down parts of the soil that are most rich in carbon and nutrients.

-This is especially true of soils where Gunsmoke Farms is located, Beck says.
+This is especially true of soils where Gunsmoke Farms is located, Beck said.
 The area developed from an ancient ocean floor, and the soil is full of clay.
 "Once you disturb it, nothing holds that soil together.
-It just turns into powder," he says, vulnerable to rain or wind that can carry it away.
+It just turns into powder," he said, vulnerable to rain or wind that can carry it away.

 This used to happen regularly in western South Dakota.
 Beck recalls dust storms so thick, cars crashed because drivers couldn't see vehicles just in front of them.